What is API Integration?

 Until recently, if you needed an API, you had two main options.
 You either used what was already available (i.e., what a SaaS vendor or another third party already made) or you built one from scratch.
 Both scenarios could be problematic.
 Assuming an API is available from an outside source, it could be limited in its functionality or use.
 Building one from scratch via code is far from ideal either, as that is typically a time-consuming and difficult task.

-API integration platforms, however, now offer a third option.
+By definition, API integrations done via an Integration Platform as a Service (iPaaS) platform can offer an easier option.
 With just the click of a few buttons, you can create an API from an existing integration, saving you time and money while also finally fully leveraging your existing technology investments.

-You need an API integration platform to get value from existing and legacy data sources.
+4. You need to unlock the value from existing and legacy data sources.

 At many companies, especially older ones, data that is more than a year or even a few months old just ends up on a database somewhere.
 It’s “collecting dust,” remaining relatively dormant.
 Part of the reason older data often remains underutilized is because it can be difficult to access and subsequently integrated into current systems.

-You need an API integration platform to compose new apps with ease.
+5. You need to compose new apps with ease.

 Fun fact: When Facebook purchased Instagram in 2012, the photo-sharing social network had only 13 employees.
 Instagram is not necessarily an outlier here either.
 After all, WhatsApp had 55 staff members in 2014 when it was bought by Facebook.
 How were these companies able to create enormously successful apps with such small teams?